Italian Certified Translator | Giorgia Garavini

 The spectacular scene includes 50 life-size statues on boats, representing fishermen, local figures and the traditional nativity characters.

 Want to know more about how Christmas is celebrated in Italy?
-Read this blog.
+Make sure you read my article!

 January